-For the restrictions to apply the person must have incurred an assessed loss from the secondary trade in at least three years of assessment during any five year period, or have carried on any of the following 'suspect' trades:
+For the restrictions to apply the person must have incurred an assessed loss from the secondary trade in at least three years of assessment during any five year period, or have carried on one of the following "suspect" trades:

-- Any sporting activities
+- · Sporting activities

-- Any dealing in collectables
+- Dealing in collectables

 - The rental of accommodation, vehicles, aircraft or boats, unless at least 80% of the asset is used by persons who are not relatives of such person for at least half of the year of assessment

 - Animal showing

 - Farming or animal breeding, otherwise than on a full-time basis

 - Performing or creative arts

 - Gambling or betting

-- Acquisition or disposal of any cryptocurrency.
+- Acquisition or disposal of cryptocurrency.

-The taxpayer will be able to circumvent these provisions if he can prove that there is a reasonable prospect of deriving taxable income within a reasonable period and where he complies with other tests, unless losses have been incurred in at least six out of ten years.
+The taxpayer will be able to circumvent these provisions if it can proved that there is a reasonable prospect of deriving taxable income within a reasonable period and where the taxpayer complies with other tests, unless losses have been incurred in at least six out of ten years.